Matru Sewa Sangh

 Matru Sewa Sangh is an Indian non-profit organisation founded in 1921, by Kamalatai Hospet and Venutai Nene in Nagpur, Maharashtra.
-It runs a network of sites dedicated to providing health services to the poor, including a maternity hospital, school for mentally retarded, home for the aged, child adoption services, working women's hostel and family counseling center.
+It runs a network of sites dedicated to providing health services to the poor, including a maternity hospital, school for the intellectually disabled, home for the aged, child adoption services, working women's hostel and family counseling center.
 It also runs the Institute of Social Work, affiliated with Nagpur University, which provides adult education and development programmes.
 Matru Sewa Sangh was founded by Kamalatai Hospet (1896–1981) and Venutai Nene (1896–1973).

 Recognition

 The leaders of Indian society, such as Jawaharlal Nehru and Indira Gandhi, among others, recognised Matru Sewa Sangh's work over the course of its existence.

 Awards to the organisation and its staff include: